Cross-Country Skiing and Snowshoeing

-Mount Emmons is the peak located at the far end of the Seward Range and the only way to approach is to climb Donaldson first.
 The herd-path is very remote and some of the most difficult in the Adirondack Park.
 Emmons is often climbed with Donaldson and Seward, also located along the same ridge.
 The combination of the three peaks is a very long day at almost 18 miles and should be started early in the A.M., with expected time of 12+ hours for an experience hiker.

 Distance Round Trip:

-Time Round Trip:
+Approximate Time Round Trip:

-Family with Young Kids: Not recommended
+Families with Kids: Not recommended

-Experienced Hiker: 10+ hours for Emmons via Donaldson
+Experienced Snowshoers: 10+ hours

-Out of Shape Hiker: Not recommended
+Out of Shape Snowshoers: Not recommended